rajiv256/rajiv256.github.io_old/_posts/2017-06-02-Web-Server-in-Rust.md

   > By default, the network device will be set to *e1000* in Qemu.

-Now all it is left is to write a device driver for RTL8139 Network Adapter Controller.
 ## Ethernet Driver Development for RTL8139
 Driver development is so complicated as it involves frequent communication with the hardware addresses and ports.
 However there is a smooth road map that